hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 library(sccomp)
 ```

 Next we will create a subset of the Seurat data object in which we keep only **TN and cold7 samples**.
-We will also create an associated metadata dataframe.
+We will also create an associated metadata dataframe will contain the celltype and sample ID for each cell.

 ```r
 # Subset to keep only cells from TN and cold7